JohnCassavetes/JohnCassavetes/README.md

 ![](https://github.com/jeremygautama/jeremygautama/blob/master/thisisjeremypage.jpg?raw=true)

 ## 😄 About me
 I'm currently a student, spending most of my free-time making lots of awesome projects that will hopefully be beneficial to others.
-My projects vary from making films to writing code for the open source community.
+My projects vary from filmmaking to writing code for the open source community.

 ![Jeremy's github stats](https://github-readme-stats.vercel.app/api?username=jeremygautama&show_icons=true)